 5.2 Location shooting of a co-produced film, exterior or interior, in a country not participating in the co-production may, however, be authorized by the competent authorities of both countries if the script or the action so requires and if technicians from India and China take part in the shooting.

-5.3 The processing and post-production of co-productions shall be done in either India or China, unless it is technically impossible to do so in either of the countries, in which case the processing and post-production in a country not participating in the co-production may be authorized by the competent authorities of both countries.
+5.3 The processing and post-production of coproductions shall be done in either India or China, unless it is technically impossible to do so in either of the countr es in which case the processing and post-production in a country not participatmo io the co-production may be authorized by the competent authorities of both countries.

-6.1 The original soundtrack of each audio visual co-production shall be made in Hindi, or any other Indian language or dialect, or in Chinese or English, or in any combination of those permitted languages.
+6.1 The original soundtrack of each audio visual co-production shaii oe -rade in Hindi. or any other Indian language or dialect, or in Chinese or Engilsk¬combination of those permitted languages.

-6.2 Dialogue in other languages may be included in the audio visual co-production, as the script requires.
+6,2 Dialogue in other languages may be included in t’le audio visual, co-production as the script requires.

-Temporary Entry into the Country Both Contracting Parties in accordance with their domestic laws shall facilitate:
+Both Contracting Parties in accordance with their domestic laws shall facilitate –

-(a) entry and short stay in either of the two countries for producers, writers, directors, technicians, actors and other personnel,
+(a) entry and short slay in either of the two countries for producers. writers, directors, technicians, actors and other personnel,

 Property and Revenues

-9.1 Both Contracting Parties jointly own the copyrights of each co-produced film and at the same time it is proportionate to the respective contributions for co-producers to share market revenues.
+9.1 Both Contracting Parties jointly own the copyrights of each co-produced film and at the sane time it is proportionate to the respective contributions for co-producers to share market revenues.

 10.1 A general balance should be maintained with regard to both the artistic and technical personnel, including the cast.